Aljgutier/aljgutier.github.io/posts/Financial Markets/20200930-MarketCycle.md

 # Market Cycle Summary

-Below, we display the *dfmcsummary* dataframe, which contains a summary of the market cycles.
+Below, is displayed the *dfmcsummary* dataframe, which contains a summary of the market cycles.
 We will explore the detailed market cycles in the *dfmc* dataframe using the *fmplot()* function below.
 The *dfmcsummary* summary is in agreement with published S&P500 Bull and Bear markets.
 For example, compare to the the
 [Seeking Alpha](https://seekingalpha.com/article/4199997-historical-bull-and-bear-markets-of-s-and-p-500) article, which contains a listing of historical Bull and Bear market S&P500 markets.

 ```